nextco/sha1-bruteforce/README.md

 # Simple SHA1 bruteforce on python.

-Work with dictionary of numbers, the length of the password is known.
+Work with dictionary of numbers|lowercase|symbols generated on memory, the length of the password is known.

 ## Results:
 ![](img/result.png)